 Anastasia State Park – St. Augustine

 St. Augustine is rich in history and romance making this desirable destination a must for outdoor engagements.
-Anastasia State Park has four miles of pristine coastline for exploring maritime ecosystems.
+Anastasia State Park has four miles of pristine coastline for exploring maritime ecosystems, making it a great camp site in Central Florida.
 While campers can’t pitch tents on the beach, it’s only a short walk or bike ride for nautical enjoyment.
 All campsites include electricity and water, a picnic table, in-ground grill, and a fire ring.
 The St. Augustine Amphitheater is within walking distance of the park and hosts the Old City Farmers Market every Saturday from 8:30am-12:30pm.
 Campers can access the market easily by the walkway leading straight to the Amphitheater parking lot.
 Find the perfect memento to remember your momentous trip.
 Camping fees are $28/night plus tax and a non-refundable reservation fee of $6.70.

 Fort de Soto – Tierra Verde

 Just as us humans enjoy the great outdoors, so do our furry companions.
-Sprawling with 1,136 acres of wildlife, sea life, plant life, and bird life, Fort de Soto Park has a designated beach area for dogs to frolic about both onshore and in the water.
+Sprawling with 1,136 acres of wildlife, sea life, plant life, and bird life, Fort de Soto Park, one of the best camp sites in central Florida has a designated beach area for dogs to frolic about both onshore and in the water.
 Near the beach are two fenced areas for large and small dogs to roam free as well.
 Of course, owners are reminded to obey dog park rules.
 While camping isn’t permitted on the beach, there are several campsites located waterside.
 Note that pets are only allowed in camping Area Two.
 All sites include water, electric, a picnic table, and a charcoal grill.
 From May 1-December 31, standard sites are $39.55/night and waterfront sites are $41.81/night.
 Add $3.50/night for stays from January 1-April 30.

 Ocala National Forest – Ocala

 For the expert camper, try your hand at dispersed camping.
 Ocala National Forest offers campers the option to “enjoy the solitude and primitive experience of camping away from developed campgrounds or other campers,” according to the Park’s website.
-No services and little to no amenities are provided.
+No services and little to no amenities are provided at this camp site in central Flroida.
 Because of this, you will need to have the necessary knowledge and skills to ensure a successful trip.
 There are rules and regulations that must be adhered to.
 Adrenaline junkies will find exhilaration from searching out the perfect spot to spend the night under the stars.
 This style of camping is ideal for those seeking isolation from groups and lights.
 Imagine the clarity of star gazing without light pollution!
 You may even see an elusive shooting star.
 Make a wish!

 Hillsborough River State Park – Thonotosassa